keyboard_arrow_up

 Bend Die

-Sometimes called the “bend form” or the “radius die,” it is the primary tool of a rotary-draw tube-bending machine, against which the tube is placed and drawn around to produce a bend.
+Also referred to as the "bend form" or "radius die," this is the primary tool in a rotary-draw tube-bending machine.
+The tube is placed against it and drawn around to create the desired bend.

 Bend Radius

-A general term referring to the arc of the bend itself but which does not precisely specify the radius.
-Bend radius can refer to the inside radius, the centerline radius or some arbitrary reference point, though it is typically measured from the centerline.
+A general term referring to the curvature of a tube bend.
+It does not specifically define the radius but can indicate the inside radius, centerline radius, or another reference point, typically measured from the centerline.

 Bender